 An exploration of teaching principles, teaching alternatives, and preparation of instructional units in social studies and religious studies in the secondary school classroom.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and micro-teaching are a part of this course.

 EDCI 459 Curriculum and Instruction in Secondary School Music [P: 3-0-0]3.